smosley/public.lab/demo/drupal.bare/readme.md

 For those who are familiar with operating systems or any electronic device that uses a "files and folders" metaphor, one might liken the recommended use of the Devel module as the equivalent of a "finder window" or "explorer window" of the old-time operating systems, wherein such tools were critical for finding components necessary to make the engine work the way it works; including favorable participation and interaction with those entrusted with its working.

-(see e.g., http://en.wikipedia.org/wiki/Windows_Explorer, further illuminating the analogy)
+(see e.g., http://en.wikipedia.org/wiki/Windows_Explorer, further illuminating the analogy; critical PHP values necessary for excercising certain elements of your site are stored in a nested irregular "tree structure" not unlike those invoked by this analogy)

 ## Step by step